Use placeholders to create email signatures that adapt to the email sender

 If you know HTML, you can insert images with placeholders instead of filenames directly in the source code view.

-User pictures from the Photo attribute in Azure Active Directory
+User pictures from the Photo attribute in Entra ID

-With CodeTwo Email Signatures 365, you can pull your users' photos from Active Directory, and insert these images into email signatures.
+With CodeTwo Email Signatures 365, you can pull your users' photos from Entra ID (Azure AD), and insert these images into email signatures.
 In this way, each person can have their own profile photo added to messages.
 Use this link to learn how to deploy email signatures with Microsoft 365 user photos.